-You can rest assured knowing that the John Wayne Cancer Institute has experts in laparoscopic and robotic-assisted testicular cancer surgery should those procedures be required.
+You can rest assured knowing that the Saint John’s Cancer Institute has experts in laparoscopic and robotic-assisted testicular cancer surgery should those procedures be required.

 You may receive more than one type of treatment, depending on several factors, including the grade of the tumor, where it is located and whether it has spread to other parts of your body.
 Before we set up a specific treatment plan for your testicular cancer, we will take the following into account: